The pushup is a popular and effective exercise for developing sizeable pecs and a firm torso.

 - Core: Nearly each kettlebell pushup variation works to engage and strengthen your core muscle.

-Picking the right weight is important when it comes to performing pushups safely and effectively with kettlebells.
+Picking the correct weight is important when it comes to performing pushups safely and effectively with kettlebells.
+So, depending on your fitness level, choose a kettlebell that is the perfect fit for you.

 3. Slow and Controlled